ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics.rst

 ``--once`` is an optional argument meaning “publish one message then exit”.

 ``-w 2`` is an optional argument meaning “wait for two matching subscriptions”.

-This is needed because we have both turtlesim and the topic echo subscribed
+This is needed because we have both turtlesim and the topic echo subscribed.

 You will see the following output in the terminal: